 The course offers 2.0 CEU, 20 Health Safety Welfare AIA Learning Units and 20 NCIDQ continuing education units.
 Instructional time is 20 hours total.

-Feb 9 Lighting Design Process & Techniques; Sustainability and Commissioning
+April 5 Lighting Design Process & Techniques, Sustainability & Commissioning

 ED150: INTERMEDIATE LIGHTING

 This course is designed as the next experience for designers and specifiers in the lighting community who have gained basic knowledge in other educational programs (courses in academia or industry), to further explore the art and science of lighting design at greater depth than the Fundamentals of Lighting.
 The course covers areas generally of use to those intending to take the NCQLP exam.